Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 4. Set up authentication

-To avoid getting your emails trapped in the spam folder, make sure you set up common authentication methods like SPF, DKIM and DMARC.
+To avoid your emails being caught by spam filters, make sure you set up common authentication methods like SPF, DKIM and DMARC.
 Your email service provider and domain registrar can help with that.

 6. Monitor the performance

-Regularly review metrics like open and click-through rates to measure the popularity of your newsletter.
-Use A/B testing to experiment with different subject lines, content, and design elements to optimize performance.
+To improve results, regularly review metrics like open and click-through rates to measure the popularity of your newsletters.
+Use A/B testing to experiment with different subject lines, content, and design elements to optimize performance and figure out what works best for you and your subscribers.
+(More on that later!)

-Now you know how to make a newsletter in 5 easy steps, what about the features of emailing software?
+Considering that you now know how to create a newsletter in 5 steps, let’s talk a little more about the features of emailing platforms.

-But don’t forget that you'll also need some well-defined processes, such as subscribing (ideally via double opt-in) and unsubscribing, as well as a way to deal with invalid email addresses.
-The best way to collect subscribers is through sign-up forms and landing pages.
+But don’t forget that you'll also need some well-defined processes, such as setting up subscribing (ideally via double opt-in) and unsubscribing options, as well as a way to deal with invalid email addresses.
+As we've mentioned before, the best way to collect subscribers is through well-made sign-up forms and landing pages.

-Traditional newsletters (such as the print variety) tended to be more company-focused.
+Traditional newsletters (such as the print variety) tended to be overly company-focused.
 They often contained company announcements, new product releases, awards, and other generally snooze-worthy information.
-Times have changed.

-Put yourself in the shoes of the reader.
-If you had subscribed to your company’s newsletter, what sort of information would you want to see?
+If you subscribed to a company’s newsletter, what sort of information would you want to see?
 And what would quickly make you hit ‘unsubscribe’?
+Are you really providing readers with valuable content that helps them with a need they have?

 The very best email newsletters we’ve seen (and the ones that usually perform better) feature content that’s relevant to the reader.
 Often, it’s information that’s: